 Our new cultural direction feels as if it was raised on the internet.
 A more authentic offshoot of what was being attempted during the y2k movement.
 This time being influenced by a society where genres merge and hyperreality inches closer.
 Where the last decade struggled with reduction in many senses of the word, this one seems to embrace itself in its entirety.
 Maximalism shows itself on full display in our homes as odd shapes and colorful builds, along with other interior design trends, are mixed with organic elements like wood, stone, and greenery.
 In the past minimalist san-serif design choices were once praised but are now being replaced with in-your-face and even sometimes too difficult to read typefaces.
 Brutalist websites that challenge our traditional understanding of usability are commonplace.
 Exaggerated proportions are in, and hair has become boundaryless.
 We've begun to see traditional guidelines break down.
 These trends continue to show themselves throughout various mediums.
 The recent musical movement known as Hyperpop, ushered in by artists such as Sophie and 100 Gecs, comes off as an audio example of what it means to exist on the internet in the modern day.
 While technology continues to ramp up, we see AI and Midjourney add fuel to the contemporary direction, only furthering the vivid and diverse landscape.
 There's a strong sense of ephemeral fluidity in the air.
 Touched on differently by a recent Kaleidoscope article entitled Selected Ambient Works, gradients shape the overall tone as our natural world and the digital world start to blur together.
 Web3, currently in its infancy, has once again begun to make our online experience feel like the wild west.
 A common design trend of distortion grows as we sink further into our half-digital lives.

 Much like technology, political movements also help shape our world.
 It's important to highlight the often uncredited minority groups that have helped bring us into this new moment.
 The 2020s have already begun to establish itself as a time of fluidity.
-This is undoubtedly partly due to the work trans activists have advocated for years.
+This is undoubtedly partly due to the work trans activists and the queer community have advocated for years.
 Work that has allowed us the freedom to question both gender binaries and general categorizations we at mass have accepted for so long.
 There's an ongoing flood of ideas constantly in motion, reflecting the freedom and energy of this period.
 A new decade is ahead of us, one that demands a different set of ideas.
 In a time that systematically works for so few, there's a burgeoning resilience in its cultural sense of identity for the first time in almost ten years.
 None of these talking points are considered a reflection of some easy, whimsical time because it's not; maybe it never has been.
 But it's a reflection on where we've been the past twenty years and an idea of the possibility of where we might go next.
 A lot is going on right now, but maybe that's a good thing.

 Photo via Hay